 Search and Teach (for children ages 5-7)

 Within the first quarter of the school year, all students in kindergarten are screened using SEARCH.
 SEARCH is a scanning tool that helps identify young students who may have difficulty acquiring the basic skills necessary for reading and writing success.
 If sufficient areas of need are identified, parents have the opportunity to enroll their child in the TEACH program.
 The goal of this program is to build the pre-academic foundational skills of reading and language arts.
-The TEACH tasks are selected by the therapist based on the child’s profile of strengths and areas of need.
-The student will meet one-on-one with a therapist three times a week.
+The TEACH tasks are selected by the educational therapist based on the child’s profile of strengths and areas of need.
+The student will meet one-on-one with an educational therapist three times a week.